2024 Annual Meeting Abstract Submissions

 There is a $50 non-refundable processing fee for each abstract submission.

-The deadline to submit abstracts is Thursday, October 3 at 11:00 AM Pacific Daylight Time/2:00 PM Eastern Daylight Time.
+The deadline to submit abstracts was Tuesday, October 3, 2023 at 11:00 AM Pacific Daylight Time/2:00 PM Eastern Daylight Time.

 USCAP Embargo Policy